Fisheries co-management: Limitations of co-management

 Co-management is known to be time consuming, as one must spend time collecting surveys and gaining trust within the community.
 Strong lines of communication between the government and the community is essential.
 Educating the community is often necessary so that more informed decisions can be made.

 Many of the more isolated communities have a different language and communication can be slow and lack vital information.
 Existing laws and policies may need to be altered, or new ones created so as to allow for the structure of co-management.

 Conflicting views and economic versus conservation issues appear to be some of the main limitations to a successful co-management process.
-Lack of funding, data and resources are also main contributing factors to un-successful co-management.
+Lack of funding, data and resources are also main contributing factors to unsuccessful co-management.
 Co-management requires constant communication and effort, and therefore long term sustainability can be difficult.

-Third party involvement such as non-governmental organizations (NGO’s), or student groups, often forms an essential part of a successful co-management.
+Third party involvement such as non-governmental organizations (NGOs), or student groups, often forms an essential part of a successful co-management.